-PHI is any individually identifiable health information transmitted or maintained by a covered entity or its business associates and includes among that information demographic or genetic data, any physical or mental health data, and health billing or payment records.
-Limited exclusions apply to health information used in administering other statutory obligations of the University such as workers' compensation, the Family and Medical Leave Act, or compliance with the American's with Disabilities Act.
+PHI is any individually identifiable health information transmitted or maintained by a covered entity or its business associates and includes demographic or genetic data, any physical or mental health data, and health billing or payment records.
+Limited exclusions apply to health information used in administering other statutory obligations of the University such as workers' compensation, FMLA, or compliance with the Americans with Disabilities Act.

 Consistent with HIPAA requirements, it is the policy of Valparaiso University to limit its PHI exposure to the extent practical.
 Employees who, by virtue of their job duties, are or may be exposed to PHI receive training on HIPAA compliance and are prohibited from the unauthorized sharing or discussing of such information with other parties inside or outside the University.
 This prohibition applies even in circumstances where an employee self-discloses such PHI to other employees of the University.
-The Director of Human Resource Services is the primary HIPAA compliance officer for the University.
+The director of HR is the primary HIPAA compliance officer for the University.